 Evidation is a good app for earning you a little low-effort cash on the side while you track your health and weight progress, and it doesn’t require you to put any of your own money on the line to earn the rewards.

 Let’s see how the idea of getting paid to lose weight really measures up.

-- The motivation factor — Almost nobody has limitless internal motivation, so sometimes we need external incentives and accountability to keep us on track.
+- The motivation factor — Almost nobody has the limitless internal motivation, so sometimes, we need external incentives and accountability to keep us on track.
 The reward of extra money if we achieve a goal, combined with the threat of losing our own hard-earned dollars if we fail, can be a powerful driving force to stay committed.
 According to one small study, weight loss success rates are higher when there’s a financial incentive.

 - The social element — Humans are social animals, and we often find it easier to achieve our goals when we’re working towards them with others.
 Some weight loss reward platforms have built-in communities or ways to involve your existing social connections with your journey.

 - The potential to earn money — People can and do win money with weight loss betting.
 Depending on the factors involved, your prize could amount to hundreds or even thousands of dollars.
 Just keep in mind that to win higher prizes, you have to risk higher amounts of money.

 - No refunds — Have your life circumstances changed?
 Did you realize you don’t need to lose as much weight as you thought?
 It doesn’t matter: once you’ve made the bet, your money is on the line, and you cannot back out.